Forex No Stop-Loss Strategy

 As we can see from the chart above, traders have faced such scenarios several times.
 Even after reversal and USD/JPY downtrend began, there were at least 6 false bounces, before the pair settled for 107 to 108 range.

-For example, there are several market participants who are using hedging strategies and therefore see no need to use stop-loss orders.
+For example, there are various market participants who are using hedging strategies and therefore see no need to use stop-loss orders.
 Alternatively, some traders use no or very small leverage, therefore, using stop-loss orders might not make much sense to them.

 Forex No Stop-Loss Guides and Strategies

 Before moving on to specific methods, there are two important essential components of any viable no stop-loss strategy for Forex.
-Firstly, a trader must regularly monitor the latest developments on the Foreign Exchange market, otherwise, he or she might miss some important price movements, which can easily lead to severe losses and ignored opportunities.
+Firstly, a trader must regularly monitor the latest developments on the Foreign Exchange market, otherwise, he or she might miss some critical price movements, which can easily lead to severe losses and ignored opportunities.

 One popular method to limit the potential downside without using a stop-loss order is utilizing hedging strategies.
 As it is well known, some currency pairs are highly correlated with each other, meaning that they mostly move in the same direction.